openlayers/workshop/doc/en/mobile/compass.md

-# Add heading and make thing look nice
+# Add heading and make things look nice

 Most mobile devices are equipped with a gyroscope, which we are going to use as a compass to show our heading on the map.